dmbarbour/glas/docs/GlasDesign.md

 See [Glas Object](GlasObject.md).

-### Gradual Types

-By default, Glas does lightweight static arity checkss, but there is no sophisticated type system built-in.
-Language modules can introduce their own type system, type annotations, and safety analyses.
-Thus, the type system is effectively user-defined.

-Glas should work very well with gradual types.
-Access to program definitions as data enables type checks to be performed post-hoc, e.g. via assertions in a later module, without invasive modification of existing modules to add annotations.
-It is also feasible to overlay several type systems, with independent analyses.
-Memoization and stowage can mitigate redundant checks.

 ### Program Search

-I'm very interested in a style of metaprogramming where programmers express hard and soft constraints and search tactics for a program.
-For example, each program component would declare constraint variables, describe how to compute a result (or fail) based on the values of those variables, and describe potential ways to assign those variables.
-Separately, we search for solutions.
-Glas provides a viable foundation, though the g0 syntax is not suitable for this role.
+I'm very interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for a program.
+This would include overloading definitions based on types, e.g. we might search for subprogram that matches the input and desired output types.
+But it also includes automatic layout of GUIs, stitching service APIs together, and so on.
+It is feasible to develop a higher level programming model and suitable language modules around this idea.

-A challenge will be achieving effective performance from search in context of deterministic computations.
-Memoization may help if applied carefully.

 ### Provenance Tracking